 Charities we fund will have good child protection and safeguarding through establishing a positive organisational culture and a number of complementary procedures and checks.
 We expect all charities we fund to have in place, and annually review, a child protection policy and practical procedures to safeguard young people’s welfare.
 The NSPCC website has the latest advice on safeguarding children in the voluntary and community sector.

-If you are a current partner whose 3 year funding has ended, we will expect you to complete a final report before we would consider funding again.
+If you are a current partner whose 3 year funding has ended, we will ask you to complete a final report before we would consider funding again.
 Once this is reviewed, then we will be happy to discuss whether or not continuation funding is a possibility.
 There may be a break in between funding cycles, but we will endeavour to keep this as short as possible.
 All repeat applications will be considered on their own merits against our current priorities for funding and other new applicants.